briankoser/sfc-listeners-guide/episodes/0106-in-the-loop-with-looper.md

 {% timeLink {url:podcast_file_url, t:'55:24'} %} Sci-Fi Christian Story Time: Spoilers Save the Day

-{% arc %}Maybe there's an explanation I missed, but the existence of loopers seems like a major plot hole.
-It looks like the mob has control over the location when they send people back in time, so why not send people back into the furnace directly?
-Or into the ocean?
+{% arc %}What is the point of loopers?
+If the mob has control over the location when they send people back in time, why not send people back into a  furnace?
+Or the middle of the ocean?
 Or 100 feet up in the air?{% endarc %}